jss367/antools/_content/interacting-with-humans.md

   - kind: video
     title: Bearded Dragon Waving
     id: 9db8b66b364c4fea82e761d48ba0436c
     comment: "I like this video but I think the main point is serves as is a cautionary tail.
-Humans wave their hands as a way to say "hi".
+Humans wave their hands as a way to say 'hi'.
 Bearded dragons wave their heads to show submission (and bob their heads for dominance).
-Thus while to a human this might look like a bearded dragon saying "hi", it's far more likely it is indicating submission to the human.
+Thus while to a human this might look like a bearded dragon saying 'hi', it's far more likely it is indicating submission to the human.
 It just shows that while we can learn a lot from these videos, we need to be cautious in our assumptions."
   - kind: video
     title: Cat Sign Language Communication With Human
     id: 552ffb049c8e499d9fc15689c4496015